-Urban Planning and Design | Coral Gables, FL, United States | Loeb Fellow 2011
+Urban Planning and Design | Coral Gables, Florida, United States | Loeb Fellow 2011 ana.m.gelabert@gmail.com

 Ana Gelabert-Sanchez, AICP, principal of the planning and design consulting firm Gelabert-Sanchez and Associates, has over 25 years of experience in the planning field.
 As planning director for the city of Miami from 1998 to 2010, she led the Miami 21 rezoning initiative and adoption of a form based citywide zoning code.
-Miami 21 won numerous awards, including the American Planning Association National Planning Excellence Award for Best Practice in 2011.
+Miami 21 won numerous awards, including the American

+Planning Association National Planning Excellence Award for Best Practice in 2011.
 Gelabert-Sanchez holds bachelor degrees in architecture and fine arts from RISD and a master's in landscape architecture from Harvard.
 She was named Top Public Official of the year for 2010 by Governing magazine and received the Congress for the New Urbanism Groves Award for leadership and vision in 2011.
-She is a faculty advisor to the Daniel Rose Center for Public Leadership Fellowship and a design critic at the Harvard GSD.
+She served as faculty advisor to the Daniel Rose Center for Public Leadership Fellowship and was a design critic at the Harvard GSD.
+She serves as a board member of the Preservation of Affordable Housing.